uranian throne

 "But if you don't tell me their names," she sweetly smiles, "how can I commend them for their zeal?"

-"I see," she nods.
-"Galling it must have been, for a Wayfarer to miss such an adventure."
+"Galling it must have been," she nods, "for a Wayfarer to miss that."

 "Ah well," murmurs Indan, "for you it was curiosity, but for me it was professional.
 Either way - better late recognition than never.
-Today the man is here."
+Today the man is here and, I assume, still speaking on behalf of the dreaded Rael Odiram.
+Soon we'll know why, or so I hope."

 We both gaze towards the other end of the table, at Abon Gnaa consorting with the notables of Syoom.

-"Indeed, but let's pay close attention, you and I, to what happens after they've finished the dish steyaz."
+"Indeed, but let's pay close heed to what happens after they've finished the dish steyaz."

-"Somewhat portentous, that term."
-(Numerous as the proverbial variety of Terran Esquimaux terms for types of snow, are the phrases used on this planet for "diplomatic meal", and of these varieties, the one expressed by the dish steyaz is particularly laden with imminent oomph.)
+The proverbial variety of Terran Esquimaux terms for types of snow, are no more numerous than the phrases used on the Seventh Planet for "diplomatic meal".
+Of these, the dish steyaz is particularly laden with imminence.

 "So, as I said, let us pay close heed," repeats Indan.

 I nod, "We'll do our best to stay switched on."
-And yet, as a mere figurehead on the prow of fortune's flagship, why should I worry whatever is decided here?
+And yet, what am I after all but a mere figurehead on the prow of fortune's flagship?
+Why should I strain over whatever is decided here?

 Nevertheless it's polite to look involved, and to say something intelligent if I'm called upon to do so.
-It would look bad if the Sunnoad, for instance, were to ask me something and I fluffed it.
-Unkind of me to embarrass those who, with the best of intentions, have over-promoted me this far.
+How bad it would look if the Sunnoad, for instance, were to ask me something and I fluffed it!
+It would be unkind of me to embarrass those who, with the best of intentions, have over-promoted me this far.

-With ears pricked I open a corridor of concentration in my mind, to sort out what’s being said at the other end of the table.
-I find it’s not hard to clarify the voices into sentences which I can follow.
+With ears pricked, therefore, I open a corridor of concentration in my mind.
+I focus on trying to sort out what’s being said at the other end of the table.
+With a bit of practice I find it’s not hard to clarify the voices into sentences which I can follow.

 “...My master seeks your aid, but on equal terms.”

-Indignation stirs around the table, since one is not supposed to adopt a tone of that sort with the Sunnoad of Syoom.
+Indignation stirs around the table.
+One is not supposed to adopt a tone of that sort with the Sunnoad of Syoom.

-Brem Tormalla raises a hand to quell the murmurs, while to the envoy he crisply responds, "Be specific."
+Brem Tormalla raises a hand to quell the murmurs.
+To the envoy he crisply responds, "Be specific."

 "Specifically, that you will not consider yourself bound by your duty to your own people, to take advantage of our need.”